The 11 most important facilities management metrics

 Downtime can be an expensive situation for all businesses, especially in the case where an office or residence becomes inhabitable.

 For example, perhaps the light system has a loose wire meaning no one can safely do their work.
 Or, the air conditioning unit has stopped working on a summer’s day.

 9. Completion of jobs

 Reporting on the performance and completion of jobs by measuring CMMS KPIs will ensure you achieve your key business objectives.
 Thankfully, it doesn’t have to be a complicated process.

-You can use our software to determine whether jobs are done on time (or completed at all) and identify concern areas, allowing you to make improvements when and where required.
-Before you know it, you’ll have leveled your business.
+You can use our software to determine whether jobs are finished on time (or completed at all) and identify concern areas, allowing you to make improvements when and where required.
+Before you know it, you’ll have levelled your business.

 C. Asset condition KPIs

 Last but not least on the list of facilities management KPIs, you should constantly be evaluating the condition of your assets – including your human resources.